-The study of commonalities in archeological assemblages, folk tales, and material culture suggest a strong anthropological epistemology; however, nonhuman animals within these narratives actually engage in more complex phenomenon of symbolism.
+The study of commonalities in archeological assemblages, folk tales, and material culture suggest a strong anthropological epistemology; however, nonhuman animals within these narratives actually engage in a more complex phenomenon of symbolism.
 Diachronic evidence of animals’ utilitarian value, educational purposes, or monetary prevalence turns into an examination of those processes, and it is not sufficient to stipulate that nonhuman animals lack a role in creating society and culture.
 The premise that nonhuman animals are not central actors in shaping history or crucial in establishing mores and ethics of civilization follows the presumption that animals are “dumb beasts” with a dearth in importance.
 As this paper suggests, that is not the case.
 Beginning in caves, artwork, faunal remains, and oral tales concerning creatures that later developed into folk tales continue to inspire and direct humankind today.
 All life is shaped by the nonhuman animals that get utilized every day, whether physically or metaphorically.
 The proof is in the stories told to children, the tales used to shape the masses in history, or the performances still presented today in cultures and countries all over the world.

 References Cited